 A safe haven for little girls

-In an effort to give these young women a place of stability in their lives, Sister Flor and the other sisters have made it a priority to keep their living spaces and facilities clean and comfortable.
+In an effort to give some of these young women a place of stability in their lives, Sister Flor and the other sisters have made it a priority to keep their living spaces and facilities clean and comfortable.
 We love seeing the dorms, which are tidy and painted a pale purple with pictures of Disney princesses and other cartoon characters festooning the walls.
-The toys are those that encourage group play—Barbies and dollhouses—while the high ceilings and large windows allow in a cheerful amount of natural light.
-Santa Ines is certainly one of the nicest and best-kept homes that I’ve seen in my travels with Children Incorporated.
+The toys are ones that encourage group play — Barbies and dollhouses — while the high ceilings and large windows allow in a cheerful amount of natural light.
+Santa Ines is certainly one of the nicest and best-kept homes I’ve seen in my travels with Children Incorporated.

 Happy faces in Mexico City

 It was difficult to tear ourselves away from such energetic harmony, but I felt good knowing these special children are so well-cared-for in the heart of such a big and sometimes impersonal city.